 Bradycardia can occur for several reasons.
 Common causes of bradycardia include:

 When your heart beats too slowly you may experience various symptoms.
-These symptoms including dizziness, fainting, chronic lack of energy, and shortness of breath, help your doctor access the severity of your heart condition and determine the appropriate treatment for you.
+These symptoms help your doctor access the severity of your heart condition and determine the appropriate treatment for you.

-Your risk of developing an abnormally slow heart rate (bradycardia) is greater if you:
+Your risk of developing bradycardia is greater if you:

 The treatment strategy for bradycardia is dependent on what is causing the slower than normal heart rate as well as the patient’s symptoms.
 If another medical problem, such as hypothyroidism, is causing a slow heart rate, treating it may indirectly affect bradycardia.